 We have a wide range of research areas and specializations in our department by our faculty who are dedicated teachers, researchers, and mentors.
 Our department offers:

 The faculty in psychology come from the finest universities across the U.S. They are nationally competitive in their teaching and research endeavors and represent a diverse community of scholars.
 The majority of our classes are taught by these faculty, with several having received teaching awards, rather than by graduate students.
-The class sizes, particularly for the upper division electives and honors courses, are also relatively small compared to many large state universities, allowing for more engagement and interaction with faculty.
+The class sizes, particularly for the upper division electives, are also relatively small compared to many large state universities, allowing for more engagement and interaction with faculty.

 Undergraduate students get a chance to work in research labs and be on the front lines of innovation and discovery in psychology, one of the most popular majors on campus.
 We provide a solid foundation in critical thinking and writing, analysis of data, and other analytical skills that prepare students for graduate programs in psychology.